-Course A-Morphology, Physiology, and Chemistry of the Abnormal-runs throughout the entire year and includes pharmacology, pathology, clinical pathology, psychopathology, and public health.
+Course A-Morphology, Physiology, and Chemistry of the Abnormal-runs throughout the entire year and includes pharmacology, pathology, clinical pathology, bacteriology, psychopathology, and preventive medicine.
 A conjoint course meets once a week during the second semester in an attempt to relate certain aspects of clinical medicine to the preclinical sciences.